jens-limbach/SSv2-extensibility-workshop/README.md

 _Note: For beginners it is recommended to start with part 1 and not directly jump to any later chapter._

+_Hint: My advise is to right-click and open all links below in a new tab so that you do not navigate away from the documentation. ;)_

 📺**Video Tutorial**
 If you prefer to watch a video instead of following the instructions below, I recorded every single step in this video: [Video Tutorial - SSv2 Extensibility Workshop](https://sapvideo.cfapps.eu10-004.hana.ondemand.com/?entry_id=1_94slnb6w)